taxisuper/frontend/readme.md

 ```

 Whoa, what was that?
 HTML in my JavaScript?
 Get outta here, you fish-eyed swashbuckler!
-Long story short, this syntax called JSX allows us to transpile what looks like HTML into function calls that in turn will return objects describing HTML.
+Long story short, this syntax called JSX allows us to transpile what looks like HTML into something which React will transform into HTML when it's inserted in the browser.

 ```
 <div class="ninja">